Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial

-\begin{theorem} Let $P$ be a Glauber dynamics chain for the Sherrington-Kirkpatrick model on a regular graph $G(\mathcal{N},\mathcal{E})$ with a bounded maximum degree $d$ at inverse temperature parameter $\beta<\beta_c$ and stationary distribution $\pi_{\beta}$.
-Then there exists a short-path algorithm that finds the optimal solution of the Sherrington Kirkpatrick Hamiltonian with running time
+\begin{theorem} Let $P$ be a Glauber dynamics chain for the Sherrington-Kirkpatrick model at inverse temperature parameter $\beta < \frac{1}{4}$ and stationary distribution $\pi_{\beta}$.
+Then, there exists a short path algorithm that finds the optimal solution of the Sherrington Kirkpatrick Hamiltonian with running time